Dragon Age: Origins downloadable content: Reception

 Oli Welsh from Eurogamer found Warden's Keep to be "an encouraging start for Dragon Age DLC in quality terms - but not quantity", and while the pack represented the best of Dragon Age's combat and storytelling in a more compact form, its main quest is "an unsatisfying meal for the money" which is best played as early as possible for an optimal gameplay experience.

+Return to Ostagar

-Return to OstagarReturn to Ostagar features a return to the ruined fortress of Ostagar, where the Grey Wardens were nearly wiped out by the Darkspawn invasion early in Origins.
+Return to Ostagar features a return to the ruined fortress of Ostagar, where the Grey Wardens were nearly wiped out by the Darkspawn invasion early in Origins.
 The player character is allowed the opportunity to further explore the backstory for King Cailan Theirin and Teryn Loghain Mac Tir, recover the arms and armor of the fallen king as well as the last Commander of the Grey, Duncan, and recruit a Mabari War Hound as a party member.
 Noted for its troubled release schedule, Return to Ostagar received mixed or average reviews following its release.